A Design for Life: Urban practices for an age-friendly city

-Recent research projects include:
+Other recent research projects include:

 'Manchester Age-Friendly Neighbourhood', a four year programme that engaged over 4000 people in the creation and delivery of community action plans across Manchester, which led to £300,000 of investment in programmes to support older people in four neighbourhoods in Manchester (w/ Southway Housing Trust).

 'Righsizing' project, funded by Centre for Ageing Better, which uses large scale data, spatial analysis and workshops to support policy-makers to better plan for the diverse needs of older people within neighbourhoods.

 'Age-Friendly Northern Gateway/Victoria North', a study of older people's experiences of 20 years of failed urban regeneration in Collyhurst, Manchester, and their hopes and concerns about future plans for their neighbourhood (w/ University of Manchester and Newcastle University)

 'A Design for Life', a free ebook developed as part of his secondment to GMCA which challenges urban design professions to find new ways to better address the increasingly diverse needs and aspirations of older people (w/ Pozzoni Architecture)